plumed/plumed2/user-doc/Installation.md

 &gt; ./configure LDFLAGS="-ltcl8.5 -L/mypathtotcl -L/pathtovmdplugins/ARCH/molfile" \
          CPPFLAGS="-I/pathtovmdplugins/include -I/pathtovmdplugins/ARCH/molfile"
 </pre>
-<p>To be clear, however, the molfile plugin sourcecode is included in PLUMED and you can thus use these features even if you do not download VMD on your machine.</p>
+<p>To be clear, however, some of the molfile plugin sourcecode is included in PLUMED and you can thus use some of the most common types of trajectory file even if you do not download VMD on your machine.</p>
 </div>
 </div>
 </div>